tinythings/logjet/doc/ljx.md

 - export is streaming and preserves input record order
 - the host owns the output file and passes bytes through callbacks to the plugin
 - if the output file already exists, `--force` is required to overwrite it
+- `--fields` is supported only for `ndjson` export and limits the exported JSON keys
 - plugin discovery order and ABI rules are documented in `doc/parquet/exporters-abi.md`
 - Parquet-specific usage, schema, installation, and limits are documented in `doc/parquet/export-parquet.md`